If you have income from an investment property, it's important to know how to best manage your tax claim.

 What income must you declare?

-When you lodge your tax return, you need to tell the ATO how much rent and rental-related income you received.
+When you lodge your tax return, you need to tell the Australian Taxation Office (ATO) how much rent and rental-related income you received.

 - Rental bond returns – if, for example, your tenant defaulted on rent or caused damage to your property